Nights-Software/ns-docs/resources/nightShifts.md

 ## Testing your database & oxmysql

 Once you've installed your database with tables, installed oxmysql and configured your server.cfg, your server should be ready to run.
 Start and test whether oxmysql works.
-In some cases you can get print-outs in your server console, like this one: `[script:oxmysql] Database server connection established!`.
+In some cases you can get print-outs in your server console, like this one:

+`[script:oxmysql] Database server connection established!`

 This will let you know your installation has worked.
 You can also check whether there are errors to solve in your server console.

 ## Downloading & Installing Night Discord API (Dependency)